JoseBravoChile/ergopad/docs/README.md

 ### Dao tokens

 The ErgoPad DAO will receive 6% of the total supply of tokens.
 This will be released quarterly to the DAO over 6 quarters (one and a half years).
 The DAO will vote to determine how those tokens will be spent.
-Salaries, new hires, marketing, buybacks, and other expenses will be considered, and remaining tokens will be burned.
+Salaries, new hires, marketing, buybacks, and other expenses will be considered.

 ### Tokenomics and Vesting Schedule